-“Msg & Data rates may apply”—This simply means that the customer may be charged by their carrier for receiving your text message, just as they would for any text.
+“Msg & Data rates may apply”—This simply means that the customer may be charged by their carrier for receiving your text message, just as they would for any other text.

-SimpleTexting automatically includes this information in the auto-confirmation message, but you should also include instructions on any advertisements.
+SimpleTexting automatically includes this information in the auto-confirmation message, but as best practice you should also include instructions on any advertisements.

-Simply include “Text STOP to unsubscribe” when promoting your text campaign.
+It’s as simple as including “Text STOP to unsubscribe” when promoting your text campaign.
 By informing your customers that they can stop your texts at any time, you establish trust and credibility.

 – Go2 Joes 2day 4 a gr8 deal!
-20% off ne slice wen u sho dis text
+20% off 1 slice wen u sho this text

 – Visit Joe’s today for a great deal!
 20% off any slice when you show this text.